-When conditions are present that meet the definition of an emergency, the Chief of Parkview Police and Public Safety, The Dean of Pharmacy Programs or their designee, Director of University Safety and the VP for Facilities and Auxiliary Operations shall place into immediate effect appropriate procedures necessary and possible to meet the emergency, safeguard persons and property, and maintain educational facilities.
-The Chief of Parkview Police and Public Safety, the Dean of Pharmacy Programs or their designee, Director of University Safety and the VP for Facilities and Auxiliary Operations shall immediately consult with the President or their designated alternate regarding the emergency and follow directions as set forth in this response plan.
+When conditions are present that meet the definition of an emergency, the Chief of Parkview Police and Public Safety, The Dean of Health Sciences and Pharmacy or their designee, Director of University Safety and the VP for Facilities and Auxiliary Operations shall place into immediate effect appropriate procedures necessary and possible to meet the emergency, safeguard persons and property, and maintain educational facilities.
+The Chief of Parkview Police and Public Safety, the Dean of Health Sciences and Pharmacy or their designee, Director of University Safety and the VP for Facilities and Auxiliary Operations shall place into immediate effect appropriate procedures necessary and possible to meet the emergency, safeguard persons and property, and maintain educational facilities.
+The Chief of Parkview Police and Public Safety, the Dean of Health Sciences and Pharmacy or their designee, Director of University Safety and the VP for Facilities and Auxiliary Operations shall immediately consult with the President or their designated alternate regarding the emergency and follow directions as set forth in this response plan.